inaimathi/langnostic/posts/notes-from-the-borders-of-erlang.md

 ### The FFI

 Aside from historical notes and tutorials, I've been looking at how I'd go about interfacing Erlang to other languages.
 The standard seems to be doing it the same way you'd interface different Erlang processes.
 Except that where Erlang nodes already know how to talk to each other, the protocol needs to be implemented manually for other languages.
-It works consistently whether you're talking to [Python](http://erlport.org/), [Ruby](https://github.com/mojombo/erlectricity), [Common Lisp](http://common-lisp.net/project/cleric/), [Java](http://www.erlang.org/documentation/doc-5.1/lib/jinterface-1.2.1/doc/html/java/index.html) or [C](http://www.erlang.org/doc/tutorial/cnode.html)<a name="note-Mon-Apr-30-005524EDT-2012"></a>[|6|](#foot-Mon-Apr-30-005524EDT-2012).
+It works consistently whether you're talking to [Python](http://erlport.org/), [Ruby](https://github.com/mojombo/erlectricity), [Common Lisp](http://common-lisp.net/project/cleric/), [Java](http://www.erlang.org/documentation/doc-5.1/lib/jinterface-1.2.1/doc/html/java/index.html) or [C](http://www.erlang.org/doc/tutorial/cnode.html)[^actually-half-true].
 All the languages I've taken a look at so far come with an established protocol to talk to Erlang in some way.

+[^actually-half-true]: Actually, that's half true.
+There are three different ways to interface with a C program; you can do [port-based communication with a custom protocol](http://www.erlang.org/doc/tutorial/c_portdriver.html), you can [call C natively](http://www.erlang.org/doc/tutorial/nif.html) at the risk of system collapse with errors, or you can [implement the Erlang protocol](http://www.erlang.org/doc/tutorial/cnode.html) and pretend to be an Erlang process for the purposes of interoperability.
+The other languages I've taken a look at do that last one, but you've got options if you're rolling your own

 Here's a practical example that I'll actually end up refining for deployment later; a [C-based interface](http://www.imagemagick.org/script/magick-wand.php?ImageMagick=p2vadv8o3dqp83j47nqgam0au5) to some very specific [ImageMagick](http://www.imagemagick.org/script/index.php) routines.

-First, the Erlang communication functions<a name="note-Mon-Apr-30-005635EDT-2012"></a>[|7|](#foot-Mon-Apr-30-005635EDT-2012)
+First, the Erlang communication functions[^ripped-bleeding-from]

+[^ripped-bleeding-from]: Ripped bleeding from [Programming Erlang](http://pragprog.com/book/jaerlang/programming-erlang).
+It which won't change at all, regardless of what specific protocol I end up picking

 ```c
 /* erl_comm.c */